Samiol-S/Poll-Forge/README.md

 - **JWTs (JSON Web Tokens)** are used to manage user sessions securely
 - Role-based access to protect poll deleting/creation features
 - Create and vote in custom polls
-- Comment system under each poll
+- Comment system under each poll for interaction
 - Choose or update a custom avatar
 - Secure backend with role-based access
 - Fully responsive design for all screen sizes (mobile, tablet, desktop)
 - Server-Side Rendering (SSR) with SvelteKit
 - Dynamic page loading with `+page.server.js`using `load` functions
+- Custom backend API routes implemented in src/routes/api/+server.js
+- Deployment on Cloudflare Pages